 WHAT FUNDING CRISIS?

-I received a letter from my MP Robert Goodwill.
+I received a letter from my MP.
 In the letter he claimed the issues were union scare-mongering.
 My first thoughts were that at least he wrote back.
 However it turns out he did no such thing.
 After I posted my letter on twitter people from all over the country have let me know that they got exactly the same letter just signed by a different MP depending on where they are.
-This attitude and the blatant disregard of the issue is disgusting.
-Mr Goodwill you haven’t got a clue.
-Rather than expect people to come and tell you get out there and find out.
-Even worse you sent me alternative facts, though maybe we should just accept that these days.
+Please come and find out, come and talk to us first hand.

 I would suggest he sit in my budget meetings and look at the tough discussions we are having, the hard choices we are making, just to make ends meet.
-The idea that funding has been protected is a lie, anybody who says differently is either ignorant or just plain lying.
+The idea that funding has been protected is disingenuous, anybody who says differently is unclear of the realities or just ignorant.
 To try to fob people off is wrong.

 I would love him to come and visit my leaky school, my increasingly worn out staff, my high needs children who receive no funding (because getting an Educational Healthcare Plan is almost impossible in our area for EYFS age children especially if their parents aren’t pushy), my increasingly bare stock cupboard, my ageing ICT equipment, my broken storage, my ageing playground equipment (some of it was condemned last year), my paint peeling walls with frighteningly big cracks in them and my rusty benches.
 I’ve not even talked about the damp, or the windows, or the roof, don’t start me on the roof.